 By Gene and Katie Hamilton

-Tune up a lawn mower, the workhorse of yard work, at the beginning and end of the growing season to keep it working at peak performance.
+To keep your lawn looking well manicured maintain the mower on a regular basis.
+It's the workhorse of yard work, so keep it working at peak performance throughout the growing season.
 Just like your car needs regular maintenance to keep it operating, so does your lawn mower; it’s a job even a first-time do-it-yourselfer can tackle.
+And it's important to the health and growth of your lawn because dull blades rip grass blades apart instead of making a clean cut.

-A lawn mower service will charge about $75 to tune up a typical four-cycle power mower, which includes the labor and material.
-You can do the tune up for $15, the cost of the replacement parts, and save 80 percent.
+Use these figures to compare the costs.
+A lawn mower service or handyman will charge about $85 to tune up a typical four-cycle power mower, which includes the labor and material.
+You can do the tune up for $25, the cost of the replacement parts, and save 71 percent.
 As you work, refer to the mower’s owner’s manual.
 If you don’t have one, go to the manufacturer’s website, where you’re likely to find it to download.

 The easiest way to work on a mower is to raise it off the ground, so put it on a pair of workhorses so you can access all of its parts and under carriage.
 The tune-up involves checking and replacing spark plugs and filters and sharpening the cutting blade.
 You need a socket or spark plug wrench, a file to sharpen the blade, and a drip pan to catch the old gas and oil you remove.